imgag/ngs-bits/README.md

 ### VCF tools

+* [VcfAnnotateFromBed](doc/tools/VcfAnnotateFromBed.md) - Annotates the INFO column of a VCF with data from a BED file.
 * [VariantFilterRegions](doc/tools/VariantFilterRegions.md) - Filter a variant list based on a target region.
 * [VcfLeftNormalize](doc/tools/VcfLeftNormalize.md) - Normalizes all variants and shifts indels to the left in a VCF file.
 * [VcfSort](doc/tools/VcfSort.md) - Sorts variant lists according to chromosomal position.